John Harris, III

 Harris then formed another company, Performance pH, which utilized a variety of people-oriented strategies to help employers improve business performance.
 He sold that company in 2018.
 He has over 45 years of experience in the health management field in both the corporate and private sectors.

-Harris speaks internationally and has authored numerous publications on employee health while also serving on the boards of Lourdes University, The Health Enhancement Organization (HERO), Mercy Health Partners, the Bon Secours Mercy Health Foundation, Health Promotion Advocates, The Health Project, and a number of for-profit businesses.
-He was also the founding chairman of the Ohio Governor’s Council on Physical Fitness and Sports
+Harris speaks internationally and has authored numerous publications on employee health while also having served on the boards of Lourdes University, The Health Enhancement Organization (HERO), Mercy Health Partners, the Bon Secours Mercy Health Foundation, Health Promotion Advocates, The Health Project, the National Wrestling Hall of Fame and a number of for-profit businesses.
+He was also the founding chairman of the Ohio Governor’s Council on Physical Fitness and Sports.

 He and his wife, Diane, have a son, John Harris IV, and a daughter, Meredith.